 Admission to the MAT program is competitive and applications are reviewed as they are received beginning February 1.
 Students may continue to apply after February 1 and will be evaluated (rolling admissions) until seats are filled.
+It is important to apply early as enrollment is capped at 28 students.
 The final deadline for applications is April 1.
 (International student deadline is November 1.)

 The observation requirement is an opportunity to observe an athletic trainer (AT) in action.
 The person being observed must hold the credential of ATC®.
 The aim of the observation hours is to show you what a “typical” athletic trainer position entails and to give you an idea of what clinical courses will be like once in the program.
 The 50 required hours must be completed at a high school, university/collegiate, and/or professional sports team setting.
 Observation hours must be complete when you submit your application.